GoogleCloudPlatform/webapp2/docs/guide/request.rst

   A dictionary like object with request headers.
 Keys are case-insensitive.
 GET
-  A dictionary-like object with variables from the query string, as unicode. str_GET
+  A dictionary-like object with variables from the query string, as unicode.
-  A dictionary-like object with variables from the query string, as a string.
 POST
-  A dictionary-like object with variables from a POST form, as unicode. str_POST
-  A dictionary-like object with variables from a POST form, as a strings. params
+  A dictionary-like object with variables from a POST form, as unicode. params
   A dictionary-like object combining the variables GET and POST. cookies